Eighth College: Residential life

 Eighth College students are primarily housed in the new Theatre District Living & Learning Neighborhood (TDLLN), which is the southernmost residential area on campus, just south of Revelle College.
-The dormitories at TDLLN are some of the tallest on the West Coast, up to 21 stories tall, providing 2000 beds and a net increase of 300 parking spaces.
-The community was set to open by fall 2023, but due to construction delays, only one building was finished in time.
+The dormitories at TDLLN are some of the tallest on the West Coast: the 21-story tower is the tallest building above sea level in San Diego, with a rooftop elevation of 660 feet.
+The neighborhood provided 2000 beds and a net increase of 300 parking spaces.
+The community partially opened with one building in fall 2023 due to construction delays, and fully opened the following year.